DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-09-changing-an-offer-iteration.md

 No matter what the user is changing (training provider, course, location, conditions), they can change other details about the offer from the ‘check answers’ page.

 Whatever the user selects to change is what the user sees before arriving at the ‘check answers’ page.
-For example, if the user chooses to change the location, they see the location page first.
+For example, if they choose to change the location, they see the location page first.

 If the user keeps all the attributes the same, then an email will not be sent to the candidate as nothing has  changed.